Concurrency

 Section titled “Claiming Controls”max_claim_batch

-Section titled “max_claim_batch”Limits claims per queue per claiming pass:
+Section titled “max_claim_batch”Limits claims per queue per claiming pass.
+The default is 0, which means

-horsies worker myapp.instance:app --max-claim-batch=2Prevents one worker from claiming all available tasks, ensuring fairness in multi-worker deployments.
+horsies worker myapp.instance:app --max-claim-batch=4A positive cap prevents one worker from claiming all available tasks, ensuring fairness in multi-worker deployments at the cost of more claim passes.

 max_claim_per_worker